Monday, April 08, 2024

 My strongest memory of my time in Key West was an outrageous drag performance I saw one evening at 801 Bourbon Bar.
 I later discovered that the show, starring RV Beaumont, was considered one of the USA’s most iconic drag shows.
 Beaumont’s portrayal of Bette Midler, and Mary Poppins, including an outrageously suggestive performance of "A Spoonful of Sugar”, was truly legendary!

-My Summer vacation in Florida finally ended after landing in Sydney in the early morning of 21 January.
+My summer vacation in Florida finally ended after landing in Sydney on the early morning of 21 January.
 I hope to return to Miami and the Florida Keys someday.
 While I’m there, thanks to a childhood spent watching Gentle Ben, I'd love to take an airboat ride through the Everglades.

 No comments: